 Experimental Design & Analysis

 Research often uses isolated tissues from animals to study the interaction of cells within the body.
 While these studies do not involve experiments on living animals, the animals used are bred specifically for scientific purposes, and this work also classes as animal experimentation.
 Other techniques, such as cell culture, rely on products derived from laboratory animals.
-Details of some common laboratory techniques which involve animals are given here, along with information about how experiments can be designed, and the data produced analysed, effectively.
+Below are some examples of common laboratory techniques which involve animals, along with information about how experiments can be designed, and the data produced analysed.

 The National Centre for the Replacement, Refinement and Reduction of Animals in Research has more comprehensive resources on experimental design and analysis.